ocupop/hawaiitax/src/_staff/brianna-delaney.md

 name: Brianna Delaney
 job_title: Staff Accountant
 bio_html: >-
-  <p><strong>Hometown: </strong>Miami Beach,
+  <p><strong>Hometown:&nbsp;</strong>Miami Beach,
-  Florida</p><p><strong>Education:</strong> Florida State University, B.A. in
+  Florida</p><p><strong>Education:</strong>&nbsp;Florida State University, B.A.
-  Accounting</p><p><strong>Experience:</strong> Brianna began her career in accounting at HiAccounting in 2020.
-She has past experience in&nbsp;
+  in Accounting</p><p><strong>Experience:</strong>&nbsp;Brianna began her career in accounting at HiAccounting in 2020.
+She has past experience in restaurant and hospitality businesses with an emphasis in customer service and sales.
-  restaurant and hospitality businesses with an emphasis in customer service and sales.
-Brianna is now working on internal bookkeeping and plans to become a certified Intacct Accounting Specialist in 2020.</p><p><strong>Fun Fact:</strong> Brianna is completing her Yoga Instructor certification in order to encourage a healthier lifestyle for herself and her peers.</p>
+  Brianna supports the team with various accounting and bookkeeping duties such as accounts payable, account reconciliations, month-end close and financial statement preparation.
+She is a certified Sage Intacct Accounting Specialist.</p><p><strong>Fun Fact:</strong>&nbsp;Brianna is completing her Yoga Instructor certification in order to encourage a healthier lifestyle for herself and her peers.</p>
 email: brianna@hi-accounting.com
 phone: 808-529-9990
 linkedin: